Skip Navigation

 Country of Origin Labeling Affidavit/Declaration

 The COOL (Country of Origin Labeling) final rule for commodities took effect on March 16, 2009.
 This USDA rule provides consumers with knowledge as to where their food originated.
-Exhibitors need to make sure they collect documentation from the seller when purchasing livestock.
-This form must be turned in to the Market Animal Committee by the Spring Weigh In.
+Exhibitors need to make sure they collect documentation from the seller when purchasing lambs, goats, or market poultry.
+This form must be turned in to Janice Thiel prior to the Spring Weigh In or by May 15th.

 Parent Expectations